jm1021/churchofjesuschrist/_posts/2022-11-06-jeremiah_ezekiel.md

 ## Major Prophets of the Old Testament.
 > Isaiah, Jeremiah, Ezekiel, and Daniel. ***Isaiah*** spoke to the nation of Judah about ***150 years before their exile*** into Babylonia and called them to be faithful to God. ***Jeremiah*** cried out to those same people on the ***brink of that exile*** and pleaded for their repentance.
 Lamentations, written by Jeremiah, presents ***a dirge as Judah went into exile***.
 The last two major prophets, ******Ezekiel and Daniel***, spoke and wrote to the ***people in exile***, encouraging them to remember that God was still in control and would eventually restore the spiritual fortunes of His disciplined nation.
+- Jeremiah was the Prophet when Lehi and family left Jerusalem
+- Nephi and Ezekiel were prophets in respective new lands and circumstances

 ## Preexistence
 > [Premortality](https://www.churchofjesuschrist.org/study/manual/gospel-topics/premortality?lang=eng) is an amazing study.
 In relating with people of other faiths, Jeremiah is an awesome starting point on the topic of preexistence or foreordination.